chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 here.

 {{<pullquote>}}
-Syntax can markedly improve the readability, writeability, clarity, and maintainability of a program.
+Syntax can markedly improve the readability, writability, clarity, and maintainability of a program.
 {{</pullquote>}}

-In contrast, when I said “yes, syntax matters!” what I was saying is that I believe syntax can markedly improve the readability, writeability, clarity, and maintainability of a program; and that the benefits of an improved syntax can easily be worth the effort that it may take a C, Java, or Fortran programmer to adjust to its novelty.
+In contrast, when I said “yes, syntax matters!” what I was saying is that I believe syntax can markedly improve the readability, writability, clarity, and maintainability of a program; and that the benefits of an improved syntax can easily be worth the effort that it may take a C, Java, or Fortran programmer to adjust to its novelty.
 Moreover, I believe that a well-designed syntax can often make a novel